syncfusion-content/javascript-docs/js/OlapGuage/Knockout-Binding.md

 documentation: ug
 ---

-# Knockout Binding
+# KnockoutJS Binding

-Knockout Binding allows you to bind HTML elements against any data model.
+KnockoutJS Binding allows you to bind HTML elements against any data model.
 It uses a Model-View-ViewModel(MVVM) design pattern, where the Model is your stored data, View is the visual representation of that data (UI), and ViewModel acts as the intermediary between Model and View.

-When using Knockout, the view page is simply a HTML document with declarative bindings that you can link to the ViewModel.
-ViewModel is nothing but an object, holding a list of items for creating the OlapGauge control by using Knockout Binding.
+When using KnockoutJS, the view page is simply a HTML document with declarative bindings that you can link to the ViewModel.
+ViewModel is nothing but an object, holding a list of items for creating the OlapGauge control by using KnockoutJS Binding.
 When you call ko.applyBindings with a specific element it binds everything under that element.

-The following code example illustrates how to bind data to the OlapGauge through Knockout Binding.
+The following code example illustrates how to bind data to the OlapGauge through KnockoutJS Binding.

 {% highlight javascript %}